Jun 26, 2026

 Fashion teams already juggle enough without fighting outdated tools.
-Spreadsheets pile up, tech packs get buried in endless email threads, and crucial details slip through the cracks.
+Spreadsheets pile up, tech packs get buried in endless email threads, and important product details become difficult to find.

 Instead of designing, teams spend their days chasing files and managing versions, stuck working around systems that were never built for how creative brands work.